munificent/craftinginterpreters/book/statements-and-state.md

 ^code var-expr (1 before, 1 after)

 It's simply a wrapper around the token for the variable name.
 That's it.
-As always, don't forget to run the AstGenerator script so that you get updated Expr.java and Stmt.java files.
+As always, don't forget to run the AST generator script so that you get updated "Expr.java" and "Stmt.java" files.

 ### Parsing variables

-Before we parse the new statement syntax, we need to shift around some code to make room for the new `declaration` rule in the grammar.
-The grammar for the top level of a program is now a list of declarations, so the entrypoint method to the parser becomes:
+Before we parse variable statements, we need to shift around some code to make room for the new `declaration` rule in the grammar.
+The top level of a program is now a list of declarations, so the entrypoint method to the parser becomes:

 ^code parse-declaration (3 before, 4 after)